Call centre games to boost performance

 At the start of the shift randomly hand out three sealed envelopes containing prizes that might consist of things like a bottle of alcohol, free lunch, leave work early pass etc.

 With Chase the Ace, each time an agent achieves a defined KPI (like a sale or save) they claim the envelope from another agent.

-- Read: Articles (and games) on how to motivate and engage call centre employees
+- Read more articles (and games) on how to motivate and engage call centre employees